-KTM is one of the popular brands for motorcycles, its stylish look and amazing features can win anyone’s heart.
+KTM is one of the popular brands for dirt bikes, its stylish look and amazing features can win anyone’s heart.
 This Austrian company has started as a repairing shop and now owns the top position.
 Let’s see the KTM dirt bike history along with its present situation.

 KTM dirt bike history